 The so called right of access (“allemannsretten”) is a traditional right from ancient times.
 Since 1957, it has been part of the Outdoor Recreation Act.
 It ensures that everybody can experience nature, even on larger privately owned areas.

 The main rules are easy: Be considerate and thoughtful.
 Make sure you pick up your rubbish and show respect for nature and people – in other words, leave the landscape as you would want to find it.

 The right to roam applies to open country, sometimes also known as “unfenced land”, which is land that is not cultivated.
 In Norway, the term covers most shores, bogs, forests and mountains.
 Small islands of uncultivated land within cultivated land are not regarded as open country.

-One of the best things about hiking is that everyone can do it, but that doesn’t mean that every hike suits everyone.
-We can see the lure of Besseggen, and we understand that it is tempting to set off to Trolltunga – just make sure you know what it takes to get there.
-Do your research, listen to the locals and pick hiking trails according to your experience, fitness level and ambition.
+One of the best things about hiking is that everyone can do it, but that doesn’t mean that all hikes suit everyone.
+We can see the lure of Besseggen, and we understand that it is tempting to set off to Trolltunga – just make sure you know what it takes.

 Back to top